View More Images

 An early start after breakfast this morning as you set off from your accommodation on foot.
 The trail undulates through beech and oak forests and passes through several small fishing ports before reaching a railway station.
 Transfer from here on the famed Sanriku Railway to nearby Fudai.
 The railway was devastated by the tsunami, but its reconstruction has become a symbol of the locals’ spirit in the face of adversity.

-After lunch at a local restaurant, stride out of town past its giant flood gates to the sea.
+A simple picnic lunch is provided today to eat en route, but depending on your chosen walking course, you may also supplement it with local options.
+After lunch, stride out of town past its giant flood gates to the sea.
 These gates, which when first proposed caused great controversy amongst the locals, saved Fudai and all its inhabitants from the tsunami in 2011.
 Beyond, the trail spectacularly hugs soaring cliffs and passes through hand-hewn tunnels between little-visited beaches.
 A steep staircase ascending a cliff-face leads to your accommodation immediately above.
 The hotel provides more expansive views over the seas below and another sumptuous meal composed of local produce.

 Accommodation: Japanese-style hotel.